eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/plugin_overview.rst

 In the example below, the cursor was on the definition of the iteration variable *p* in a *for* loop.
-Invoking "Search references" by pressing *Ctrl+Shift+g* opened the Eclipse search view with all the references to this variable inside the current module, and potential matches in other modules of the same project :
+Invoking "Search references" by pressing *Ctrl+Shift+g* opened the Eclipse search view with all the references to this variable inside the current module, and potential matches in other modules of the same project:

   .. image:: ../images/acceleo_search-references-1.png

-As for "Open Declaration", the "Search References" feature works for all kind of elements: Acceleo variables, templates, queries and modules, meta-model types, features and operations.
+As for "Open Declaration", the "Search References" feature works for all kind of elements: Acceleo variables, templates, queries and modules, metamodel types, features and operations.

+back to Contents_

 Running and debugging Acceleo modules
 =====================================